KissPeter/ML/README.md

 # Seems like there are 2 pillars of a good summarizer:
 1. Coreference technique: identify and substitute the subject of the sentences accurately
 2. Extractive Summarization: ability  to cope with long tokens

+# Configuration
+You can configure the FastAPI framework with WORKERS and THREADS env variable - used by gconf.py